The Dark (2018 film): Reception

+On the review aggregator website Rotten Tomatoes, 89% of 27 critics' reviews are positive.
+On Metacritic, the film has a weighted average score of 52 out of 100 based on 4 critics, which the site labels as "mixed or average" reviews.

 Variety described The Dark as "well-crafted and well-acted", but that "in trying to succeed as something both metaphorical and very literal-minded, the movie ends up being neither one nor the other — not psychologically deep enough to succeed as pure drama, and too earnest to offer the usual rewards of a genre film."